Static Site Generators

 Content management systems

 Content management systems allow users to update content and configuration without having to deal with code.
-They have matured significantly over the years, and provide a great deal of value for the price.
-They're simple to get started, there are usually a decent number of cookie-cutter templates to choose from, and the cost is usually negligible to start.
+They have matured significantly over the years, and are essential for writing content for the web.
+They've become extremely simple, there are usually a decent number of cookie-cutter templates to choose from, and the cost is usually negligible to start.

 At the core of it, a successful website's content management system will provide excellent experiences for the users, the editors, and the developers.